 9.1.
-The General Assembly shall take place annually.
+The General Assembly shall be held annually

-9.2.
-An extraordinary General Assembly may be convened upon the Board’s decision or at a written request to be submitted by at least one quarter of the members.
+9.2 An extraordinary General Assembly may be convened by decision of the Board or at the written request of at least one quarter of the members.

 9.3.
-All members must be notified in writing either via postal mail or e-mail at least four weeks prior to the scheduled date of a regular or extraordinary General Assembly.
-The invitation must contain the date, place, time and agenda.
+All members must be invited in writing by mail or e-mail at least four weeks before the scheduled date of an ordinary or extraordinary General Assembly.
+The invitation must include the date, place, time, and agenda.

 9.4.
-Any motions and requests to the General Assembly must be submitted to the President of the Association via e-mail at least one week prior to the scheduled date of the General Assembly at the latest.
+Any motions and requests to the General Assembly must be sent by e-mail to the President of the Association and to the EAPC Office at least 10 days before the scheduled date of the General Assembly.

 9.5.
 Decisions may only be taken for topics contained on the agenda.
-The passing of a resolution on the summoning of an extraordinary General Assembly shall constitute an exception thereof.
+An exception is the resolution on convening an extraordinary General Assembly.

 9.6.
-All members and honorary members shall be entitled to attend the General Assembly.
-To attend, members must have paid their membership fees.
-Every member shall be entitled to one vote.
-It is not permissible to transfer voting rights.
+All members and honorary members shall be entitled to attend in the General Assembly.
+The condition for regular members to participate is the payment of the membership fee.
+Each member has one vote.
+The transfer of voting rights is not permitted.

 9.8.
-All elections and resolutions shall require a simple majority of votes of the members present.
+All elections and motions require a simple majority of the votes of the members present.

 9.9.
-Any decisions on amendments to the constitution or the dissolution of the Association shall require a two-thirds majority.
+Any decisions on amendments to the Constitution, By-Laws, Code of Conduct, Charter for Democracy, or the dissolution of the Association require a two-thirds majority.